-This can be easily calculated and uses information that should be readily available on the datasheet
+This can be easily calculated and uses information that should be readily available on the data sheet for your driver.

 PFC (power factor correction) x efficiency gives a number which if you then divide the output power (in this example we will use a 90w light source) by the PFC x eff gives the output VA (watts in principle)